In “What is UDI and Why It Matters,” the author reviews the fundamentals of UDI, the FDA’s Final Rule applications, and its global significance.

 - Improve patient safety by reducing medical errors.

-- Strengthen the Electronic Medical Records initiative by providing a standard method for recording the identity of each device during use in clinical information systems, claim data sources, and registries.
+- Strengthen the Electronic Medical Records initiative by providing a standard method for recording each device’s identity during use in clinical information systems, claim data sources, and registries.

 - Provide a foundation for a global, secure distribution chain.

-The most important reason for UDI regulations is the need to improve the accuracy and timeliness of Post-Market Surveillance (PMS) data.
-More accurate and timely PMS data will indirectly improve patient safety by helping facilitate more accurate reporting, reviewing, and analyzing of adverse event reports, so problem devices can be pinpointed, corrected, and removed faster.
+The most crucial reason for UDI regulations is the need to improve the accuracy and timeliness of Post-Market Surveillance (PMS) data.
+More accurate and timely PMS data will indirectly enhance patient safety by helping facilitate more accurate reporting, reviewing, and analyzing adverse event reports so problem devices can be pinpointed, corrected, and removed faster.

 Impact of UDI Regulations Globally

-FDA hopes the UDI regulations will lead to the development of a globally harmonized medical device identification system that is recognized around the world.
+FDA hopes the UDI regulations will lead to the development of a globally harmonized medical device identification system that is recognized worldwide.
 The European Union and regulatory agencies around the globe are drafting their versions of a UDI regulation.
 In addition to the benefits of implementing a UDI system in general, a global UDI system would:

 - Promote worldwide tracking and tracing of devices for easier recalls